 In addition, in accordance with the requirements of the Companies Act 2006, Sections 489 and 490, the members ensure the Trust has legally appointed auditors.

 New Trustees are recruited from time to time.
-This is done in a transparent way through the publication on the Christ Church CofE Multi-Academy Trust website of a role description and an indication of the areas of specialist skill, experience or expertise the Board wishes to strengthen in the light of an audit of skills and experience.
-Where it is felt by the members that there is a good match, a new Trustee may be appointed by the members.
+This is done in a transparent way using a role description and an indication of the areas of specialist skill, experience or expertise the Board wishes to strengthen in the light of an audit of skills and experience.
+In accordance with our Articles of Association the Foundation Trustees must always hold an overall majority of at least two.
+It is the Foundation Members who appoint the Foundation Trustees.
+Where it is felt by the Foundation Trustees that additional skills are required on the Board, with the consent of the Diocesan Board of Education, they may appoint additional Co-opted Trustees.

 The Board of Trustees discharges its responsibilities through meetings 4-6 times per year which include all Trustees, including the CEO, and the CFO in attendance.
 It receives reports from: